 Upcoming Events & Announcements:

-Note on CLE credit: This online event is approved for 1.5 transitional/non-transitional New York State CLE credits in the category "Diversity, Inclusion and Elimination of Bias."
-You must attend the "live" program in order to receive CLE credits.
-We cannot award CLE credits for watching a recorded version of this program.
+Note on CLE credit: This program is approved for up to 1.5 transitional/non-transitional New York State CLE credits in the category “Areas of Professional Practice” and 1.5 non-transitional New York State CLE credits in the category “Diversity, Inclusion and Elimination of Bias.”
+To receive CLE credits for a panel, you must attend that part of the program “live.”
+We cannot award CLE credits for watching a recorded version of any part of this program.

-Contact: Cameron Kellett, Cardozo International & Comparative Law Review Symposia Editor, email@example.com
+Contact: Samantha Lauring, Cardozo International & Comparative Law Review Symposia Editor, firstname.lastname@example.org